comtrya/comtrya/docs/src/cli.md

 comtrya -d ./manifests apply
 ```

+Please refer to the [commands](commands.md) section for more information about the usage of apply.

 ## Basic usage on remote manifests

 Comtrya also has the ability to run remote manifests, normally hosted in a git repository on github.